Lukeos11/MC-Server-Status-Bot/README.md

 9. Start the bot again.

 # Credits
-Made by <a href="https://github.com/Lukeos11">Lukeos11</a> with ♥ for Hyperbolt edited for the world! 😀
+Made by <a href="https://github.com/Lukeos11">Lukeos11</a> with ♥ for Hyperbolt and edited for the world to use! 😀